DataDog/documentation/content/en/agent/guide/linux-agent-2022-key-rotation.md

 - Containerized Agents (Docker/Kubernetes) for any version
 - Windows/MacOS Agents for any version

-Additionally, if you are installing the DEB Agent v7.31.0+ package through `apt` from the `apt.datadoghq.com` repository, your hosts should have the `datadog-signing-keys` package installed, which automatically adds the new key (no further action is needed).
+Additionally, if you are installing the DEB Agent v7.31.0+ package through `apt` from the `apt.datadoghq.com` repository, your hosts should have the `datadog-signing-keys` package installed, which automatically adds the new key.
+If you have `datadog-signing-keys` version 1.1.0 or later installed, no further action is needed.
+If relying on the `datadog-signing-keys` package, upgrading to [version 1.1.0](#datadog-signing-keys-1-1-0) is required to ensure preparedness of your hosts for the key rotation.

 If you are installing the DEB Agent package from a different repository or you are not using `apt` (or a similar tool that checks repo metadata signatures), your system doesn't need to know the Datadog signing keys (no further action is needed).
 However, you may benefit from the [`datadog-signing-keys` package](#the-datadog-signing-keys-package).